 Any University of Tampa undergraduate Honors Program student in good standing is eligible.

-The application deadline is Dec.
-9 of the year prior to summer travel.
-To be considered, candidates must submit the following typed documents:
+The application deadline is Feb.
+1 prior to summer travel.
+To be considered, candidates must submit the following:

 UT student Lorain Knapp used her Smith scholarship for the Humpback Whale research internship in Hervey Bay, Australia.
 Knapp assisted in a multi-million dollar research project focused on marine mammal behavior.

-- An original fiction or nonfiction essay.
+- An original nonfiction essay.
 This essay should be no more than 3,000 words.

-- A short essay, limited to 500 words, on why the candidate believes he/she will truly benefit from the award.
+- A short essay, limited to 500 words, on why the candidate believes they will benefit from the award.